Lunatictwo/docs/op-guide/local-kubernetes-tutorial.md

 Similarly, you can open the [Grafana dashboard](http://localhost:3000/dashboard/db/tidb-cluster-pd) for operational metrics after forwarding the grafana port

     kubectl port-forward svc/demo-cluster-grafana 3000:3000 -n tidb

+### Cleaning up

+The installer script for DinD comes with its own clean command to wipe out the laptop Kubernetes cluster.

+    NUM_NODES=4 ./dind-cluster-v1.11.sh clean.

+If you want to keep your cluster running, you can un-install the helm charts.
+To avoid data loss, persistent volumes and their claims are maintained and also need to be deleted

+    helm delete --purge tidb-operator tidb-cluster
+    kubectl get pvc --no-headers -n tidb | awk '{print $1}' | xargs kubectl delete --force pvc -n tidb kubectl get pv -l env=dind --no-headers | awk '{print $1}' | xargs kubectl delete --force pv